AI compute market signals and learning

 • A networking shortage or deployment delay can reduce effective compute availability without reducing purchased GPU inventory.

 Market read: for distributed training, network-ready cluster supply is the relevant product.
 A market board that counts only GPUs can miss a bottleneck that buyers feel directly.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake